 But how did Coencorp's SM2-FUEL become so exquisitely adapted to the public transit industry's way of doing things?
 Because it was designed this way from the ground up.

-The public transit industry is unique with a unique set of requirements in its fueling operations.
-Only a fuel management system that is seamlessly integrated, mature, and that has public transit woven into its DNA will enable public transit agencies to reach the greatest levels of efficiency in fuel management.
+The public transit industry is unique, with a unique set of requirements in its fueling operations.
+Only a fuel management system that is seamlessly integrated, mature, and has public transit woven into its DNA will enable public transit agencies to reach the greatest levels of efficiency in fuel management.

 SM2-FUEL delivers on that front and then some.
 Contact us today for more information—we believe you'll discover that this shoe really does fit perfectly.